aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 {% embed url="https://stackblitz.com/edit/router-lite-historystrategy-none?ctl=1&embed=1&file=src/main.ts" %}

 As you interact with this example, you can see that there is absolutely no change in the history information, indicating non-interaction with the history object.

+### Override configured history strategy

+You can use the [navigation options](./navigating.md#using-navigation-options) to override the configured history strategy for individual routing instructions.